Cardiopulmonary Resuscitation (CPR): Advice for Helping Patients and Families Decide

 |Living in skilled nursing facility||11.5%|

-A calculator tool called GO-FAR (Good Outcome Following Attempted Resuscitation) takes into account a patient’s co-morbidities and gives an estimate of the chance of surviving CPR with good neurologic outcomes.
+A calculator tool called GO-FAR (Good Outcome Following Attempted Resuscitation) takes into account a patient’s co-morbidities and gives an estimate of the chance of surviving Cardiopulmonary Resuscitation with good neurologic outcomes.
 Available online, this calculator can be helpful to clinicians, most (about 2/3) of whom have inaccurate estimates of CPR survival rates.
 Results can also be shared with patients, but they should be asked first, as not all patients want to know such prognostic information.

 What Are Some Possible Complications of CPR?